broxus/locklift/README.md

 # New Locklift project initialized in amazing-locklift-project
 ```

-This command initialize new Locklift project, filled with samples:
+This command initializes new Locklift project, filled with samples:

 ```
 ├── contracts